 M.Ed. in Special Education (Diagnostician Certification* and Intervention Specialist options)*

 *If you’re seeking your M.Ed. with diagnostician certification, you must have a teaching certification and at least two years' teaching experience to be admitted to this program.
 If you do not have a teaching certification, we recommend that you apply for the Master of Arts in Teaching program.

 How to apply

 - Apply to the university.

-- Submit required Department of Teacher Education Professional Certificate Program Application.
+- Submit required Department of Teacher Education Professional Certificate Program Application if you are applying to the Educational Diagnostician certification program.

 - Submit official transcripts for all undergraduate and graduate coursework.